shashank026/zenatix-assignment/readme.md

 - Access the application in your web browser at `http://localhost:8000`
 ## Docker Deployment

-To deploy the Django E-Commerce web application using [Docker](https://docs.docker.com/engine/install/), make sure you have Docker installed and follow these steps:
+To deploy the Django E-Commerce web application using [Docker](https://docs.docker.com/engine/install/), make sure you have Docker Compose installed and follow these steps:

 - Build the Docker image:
 ```bash